Understanding entity identification and lookup

 In order to share lookup between two different connectors, the two connectors need to use compatible conventions for attributes to use for identifying entities.
 BCO provides connector developers with several mechanisms to specify attributes to identify entities loaded earlier, and also to match entities loaded by other connectors.
 If the connectors are not completely compatible, then sometimes duplicate entities can be loaded in BCO.
 If this happens, then manual reconciliation may be needed in order to discard one of them.

-Advanced connectors can be written in a way that allows for multiple ways to identify entities, so that lookup can be shared even with other connectors that don't have access to all the identifying information for their entities.
+Developers write advanced ETL in a way that allows for multiple ways to identify entities, so that lookup can be shared even with other connectors that don't have access to all the identifying information for their entities.

 DS_SYSNM as the property name, and the loader translates this to a lookup entry with a single field named